 By chatting to other parents and volunteers, you might just learn a great tip on combatting a fussy eater; how to establish easier bedtime routines or even the name of an excellent stain remover that works wonders on baby sick!

 Or, maybe you’ll be sharing your own knowledge and expertise with nervous new parents.

 Maybe you’ve attended NCT courses or local meet ups in the past, and now you want to give something back to your local parent community.
-The time you are able to give, no matter how small, will have a huge impact on local parents, and enables NCT branches to keep going.
-By volunteering, you will be directly supporting our charitable aim of making sure that ‘all parents are supported’.
+The time you are able to give, no matter how small, will have a huge impact on local parents, and enables local NCT groups and drop ins to keep going.
+By volunteering, you will be directly supporting our charitable aim of making sure that all parents feel confident, connected and safe.

 Continuing to be proactive in the community and work towards goals can help you to keep one foot in the world of work, and mean that when and if you decide to return to a job, it’s less of a shock to the system!

 NCT is full of incredible people, with a broad range of experience and backgrounds.
 It’s a fantastic way to meet and work with like-minded people, who share your passion and enthusiasm.